This slow cooker beef stew is loaded with potatoes, carrots, peas, and fresh herbs for a really delicious, easy take on this hearty dish!

-For this recipe, we grabbed 2 pounds of grass-fed, grass-finished (here’s why!) beef stew meat at our local grocery store.
+For this recipe, we grabbed 2 pounds of grass-fed, grass-finished (here’s why we choose grass-fed beef!) beef stew meat at our local grocery store.
 If you can’t find pre-cut stew meat, you can definitely just buy a beef roast (chuck roast is best, but any roast will do) and chop it up yourself.
 If you’re going this route, we recommend grabbing a roast that is closer to 2½ pounds (as opposed to the 2 pounds of stew meat that we call for in the recipe), because you’ll need to trim off some of the fat.

 How To Make Beef Stew In the Slow Cooker

 The process is really simple (as slow cooker recipes tend to be!)
 Here’s how you’ll do it: